Background pattern

 What is Ocrevus

-What is Ocrevus used for
+What Ocrevus is used for

 Ocrevus is used to treat adults with:

-• Relapsing forms of multiple sclerosis (RRMS)
+• Relapsing forms of multiple sclerosis (RMS)

-• Early primary progressive multiple sclerosis (PPMS)
+• Primary progressive multiple sclerosis (PPMS) with early disease

 What is Multiple Sclerosis: